Suicide Risk and Prevention for Kentucky Nurses

 - Actions taken without the individual’s consent

-- Actions which limit a person’s freedom
+- Actions that limit a person’s freedom

 These challenge ethical imperatives, including: